top of page

 By submitting your song and/or joining the zoom call, you consent to allowing us to play your song during the listening session, and to have it included in the replay (and show whatever is on your video on zoom during the replay) which will be posted in the FB group.

-In the past we did first come first heard but we're getting lots of great submissions and we want to encourage more people to write to their elected representatives and submit their songs so we are changing things up.
-We will play 15 or so songs during the listening session, time dependant, but rather than songs being played in order of submission, Elaine will review all of the songs submitted before the deadline and the 15 songs that are of the highest quality and/or the best fit for the supervisor's needs will be played.
+We will play 15 or so songs during the listening session, time dependant.
+Elaine will review all of the songs submitted before the deadline and the 15 songs that are of the highest quality and/or are the best fit for the supervisor's needs will be played.
 ALL of the songs will be forwarded to the supervisor in a playlist, regardless of whether or not they get played in the listening session.

 * for more info on knowing about who owns the rights to your song and to learn about the terms 'one-stop' and 'easy-clear', click here.